fpli-mbr/ebook-wp/chapters/02-installation.md

+---
-# Chapter Two - Installing WordPress
+title: Chapter Two - Installing WordPress
+---

 Here's how to install WordPress.